How to Start a Kota Business

 Getting Started

 Unlike starting a shisanyama business or starting a bakery, starting a kota business does not require a lot of space or capital.
-You can run a kota business out of your home kitchen, out of a container, a shack, or a storefront.
+You can run a kota business out of your home kitchen, out of a container, shack, or brick and mortar building.

-You need a few basic pieces of equipment to start a kota business.
+You need a few basic pieces of equipment to start.
 This includes a fryer to make the chips, a frying pan and stovetop for eggs and polony, and a fridge to store the ingredients.
 These are the basics, but you might also need a few more pots and pieces of kitchen equipment, depending on your menu.

 When starting a kota business, you will also need to figure out how you’re going to market your business to attract customers.
 This starts with a sign for your business and could include social media marketing, handing out flyers, running promotions, and more.

-In order for your kota business to be successful, it’s important to have a clear business plan.
-Your business plan must include things like your menu, how much it costs to make each kota, how much you will sell your kotas for, how many kotas you need to sell to be profitable, how you will scale up your operations, and so on.
+In order for your business to be successful, it’s important to have a clear business plan.
+Your business plan must include things like your menu, how much it costs to make each kota, how much you will sell them for, how many you need to sell to be profitable, how you will scale up your operations, and so on.

 The industry is also very competitive.
 If you’re not competing directly with another kota business, you will be competing with fast food restaurants, supermarkets, and any other takeaways in your area.